What is a Registered Agent?

 It is free to designate yourself as your business’s registered agent.
 It is also free if you designate a member of your management team or another employee as your registered agent.
 Whomever you choose must meet state and federal guidelines, however.

 If you use a professional registered agent service, there will be additional costs.
-These may vary depending on several factors, but most of the time, you can expect to pay anywhere from $50 to $300 to a professional registered agent service each year.
+These may vary depending on several factors, but most of the time, you can expect to pay anywhere from $50 to $300 for a professional registered agent service each year.

 Often, if you plan on incorporating with the same company, you can get your registered agent services free along with the purchase of your incorporation services for the first year.
-The cost for registered agent services generally go up for subsequent years, however.
+The cost for registered agent services generally goes up for subsequent years, however.

 FAQs